vesche/breakout-curses/README.md

 ## Fixing the "paddle stutter"
 On most Linux terminals the keyboard auto repeat rate is going to be too high and will make playing the game difficult.
 To see what your current settings are run `xset -q` and look for the values auto repeat delay and repeat rate.

-I recommend you adjust like so for playing: `xset -r 250 25`
+I recommend you adjust like so for playing: `xset r rate 100`

 ## Todo
-* increase paddle speed with bound checking
-* collisions on sides of blocks
+* collision on top of blocks
-* fix weird counterspin paddle issues